Smart Roadster: Special editions

-Bluewave: It seems customers could not wait for the Brabus model to come along, so Smart released this version in the UK.
-Effectively, it has all the parts of the later released Brabus model but without the Brabus engine and without the Brabus suspension.
+Before the Brabus model released, Smart released the Bluewave in the UK.
+Effectively, it has all the parts of the later-released Brabus model but without the Brabus engine and without the Brabus suspension.
 Smart later upset those who purchased the Bluewave by releasing the Brabus for the same price with those extra items.
 Some Bluewave owners were given the choice of having their car purchased back or a free SB2 upgrade.

 An additional, UK and Sweden-only 'Finale Edition' was unveiled in April 2006.
 This model came in a variety of colour combinations, including an exclusive speed silver and black Tridion with 17-inch Runline alloys and 'flow silver' interior components.
-It also featured leather door and cockpit trim and central armrest.
+It also featured a leather door and cockpit trim and central armrest.

 Project Kimber

 In 2006, David James initiated Project Kimber, an attempt to restart production of the Smart Roadster in the United Kingdom.
 Initially, intended to be rebadged as an MG model, after an unsuccessful bid for the MG marque, the revised Roadster was later referred to as the AC Ace.
-However, as of 2013, the project appears to be dormant.

-Knight and Day

-In the 2010 movie Knight and Day, the Smart Roadster appears in the final chase scene.
-These vehicles were retrofitted with an engine from a Suzuki GSX-R motorcycle to improve power and throttle response, which was accomplished with a kit made by a British company.
-Three of the cars were bike-powered, and three more had conventionally tuned 698cc 3 cylinder engines featuring ECU remap, cold air intake/filter, performance exhaust, stiffer engine mounts, improved brakes, and lowered suspension by a Smart specialist in Hampshire, England.